Are leaders born or made?

 Do you believe that anyone can become a leader?
 Or maybe you think leadership is only for those who are born with a certain temperament or characteristics?

-When I was at secondary school there were all sorts of children.
-The confident outspoken ‘head girls and boys’ that led the student magazine, netball teams and student unions.
+When I was at secondary school there were many leaders emerging.
+The confident outspoken ‘head children’ that led the student magazine, netball teams and student unions and the quieter, less noticeable individuals.
+There were those who conformed to the rules and those who didn’t!

 Where are you leading in life?